dwallet-labs/dwallet-network/docs/docs/developers-guide/lightclients/sui-lightclient.md

 The **dWallet Network** leverages the [Sui Light Client](https://github.com/MystenLabs/sui/tree/main/crates/sui-light-client) to integrate seamlessly with the Sui Network, enabling trustless interactions between dWallets and Sui.
-This integration allows developers to enforce their dWallet logic within **Sui modules** on the Sui Mainnet, bringing **trustless and programmable assets**—including Bitcoin, Ethereum, and other Web3 assets—to Sui.
-Additionally, it enables solutions such as fast, decentralized custody.
+This integration allows developers to enforce dWallet logic within **Sui modules** on the Sui Network, bringing **trustless and programmable assets**—including Bitcoin, Ethereum, and other Web3 assets—to Sui.
+Additionally, it supports fast, decentralized custody solutions.

 The **dWallet module** is currently deployed on the **Sui Testnet** at: